saynsee/sayNsee/README.md

 # video-maker
-Set of bot to automate video production
+A set of bots to automate video production